-In September 2015, Great Bowden Parish Council approached HDC (HDC) with an application for designation as The Plan area.
+In September 2015, Great Bowden Parish Council approached Harborough District Council (HDC) with an application for designation as The Plan area.
 The Portfolio Holder for Planning Services approved the application on 5 December 2015.
-The area to be covered by The Plan is delineated by the parish boundary as shown on the map below.
+The area to be covered by The Plan is delineated by the parish boundary as shown on the Policies Map (see page 21).